Hybrid bikes are an excellent choice for urban commuting, for running errands around town or just for recreational riding.

-A good distance between the seat and the handlebar will keep your body upright as you ride.
+A good distance between the top of the seatpost and the handlebar will keep your body upright as you ride.
 This is the most comfortable riding position, especially for longer or more frequent trips.

 A seat that is higher than the handlebar will facilitate speed, but riding in this position can feel like your air flow is being cut off at the diaphragm.